Life insurance frequently asked questions

 Is there an age limit for taking out a life insurance policy?

 Yes.
 You need to be aged between 18 and 77 to take out a Life Insurance Plan with us.
-You can take out a policy to cover you for any duration from one to 50 years, but your age when the policy expires must be younger than 91.
+You can take out a policy to cover you for any duration from short term to 50 years, but your age when the policy expires must be younger than 91.

 Is terminal illness cover included in a life insurance policy?